-CarolinaCrED offers Flat-Rate Contract Courses to schools, districts, and organizations for cohorts of up to 25 educators.
+CarolinaCrED offers flat-rate contract courses to schools, districts, and state agencies for professional development for cohorts of up to 25 educators at a major savings compared to traditional enrollment.
 If featured offerings are not what you are looking for, this cost-effective, high-quality solution for clients and partners can be personalized to address your specific goals.

 Sampling of Current Flat-Rate Courses